terminological/html2pdfr/README.md

 R wrapper for OpenHTMLtoPDF java library.

 `html2pdfr` is a basic replacement for `webshot` which does not require any external dependencies, and would suit running on a headless server.
 Its aim is to support the minimally useful layout and conversion of static HTML to PDF.
 The general purpose is to generate a static version of HTML tables, created by libraries such as `huxtable`, that can be included in latex documents, or presentations.
-It can convert other simple HTML, you'll just have to try it to see whether it works.
+To facilitate this a focus of `html2pdfr` is automatically laying out and rendering content within pre-specified bounding boxes. `html2pdfr` can convert a range of simple HTML, including some SVG and MathML, you'll just have to try it to see whether it works.

 ## Installation instructions